 Robinhood is a brokerage that places trades for its users.
 There is almost no risk associated with using their platform.
 The biggest risk is execution time and price availability.

 - Robinhood Gold, its margin trading service, which starts at $5 a month

 - Interest from customer cash and stocks, much like a bank collects interest on cash deposits

 - Rebates from market makers and trading venues

 The last bullet is the most interesting.
-We're not saying Robinhood does this, but they may have an incentive to route your trade to the market maker that provides the highest rebate.
+I'm not saying Robinhood does this, but they may have an incentive to route your trade to the market maker that provides the highest rebate.
 That may not necessarily be the best price or the fastest trade.
 If you're concerned about a couple of seconds or a few pennies, you're a more advanced trader than most Robinhood users.
 For the rest of us, the platform is sufficient to trade stocks and options.